tandesen/my_first_github/office_skills/README.md

 README
 ===========================
 In this file, we mainly discuss how to use Microsoft cmd command line codes to help our office work.
-I may introduce other ways in this section when I learn more.
+I may introduce other ways in this section as I learn more.

 ****